nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  20% -  Can clash with the need for caution and careful planning,  leading to impulsive actions that have unforeseen and potentially negative consequences.
 * **Tilt:**  60% Harmony Tilt

-**Pholus/Uranus (Yin Pholus, Following Uranus):  The  Subtle Transformer,  Amplifying Hidden Potential**
+**Pholus/Uranus (Yin Pholus, Uranus Following):  The  Subtle Transformer,  Amplifying Hidden Potential**
 * **Principle:**  This archetype embodies the power of small actions to create profound transformation,  working behind the scenes to amplify the potential for change.
 They follow Uranus's  lead,  using Pholus'  catalytic energy to subtly shift the dynamics of situations and relationships,  often leading to unexpected breakthroughs.
 * **Examples:**  Therapists who uncover hidden traumas and facilitate healing,  mediators who bring about peaceful resolutions,  artists who inspire a shift in perspective through subtle nuances in their work.
 * **Core Dissonance:**  The core dissonance for this archetype can be a lack of recognition and a tendency to feel unappreciated, as their contributions are often subtle and behind the scenes.